 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 3099067.

-Umut Aypar, PhD, Co-Director, Clinical Cytogenetics Laboratory, Mayo Clinic, and Kelley Schreiber, Public Affairs, Mayo Clinic
+By Umut Aypar, PhD, Co-Director, Clinical Cytogenetics Laboratory, Mayo Clinic, and Kelley Schreiber, Public Affairs, Mayo Clinic, 16 January 2017

 Prader-Willi syndrome (PWS) and Angelman syndrome (AS) are distinct genetic disorders caused by lack of expression of paternally (PWS) or maternally (AS) imprinted genes in the 15q11–15q13 region, which is known as the Prader-Willi/Angelman syndrome critical region (PWASCR).
 Angelman syndrome patients often exhibit severe intellectual and developmental disabilities; sleep disturbances, seizures, jerky movements (especially hand-flapping), frequent laughter or smiling, and usually a happy demeanor.
 Alternatively, Prader-Willi syndrome patients often have low muscle tone, short stature, cognitive disabilities, behavior problems, and a chronic feeling of hunger that can lead to excessive eating and life-threatening obesity.

 Even though the symptoms of each disease are strikingly different, the disorders are an outcome of aberrations in the same region.
 In about 1% of PWS patients and 2–4% of AS patients, the disease is due to aberrant imprinting or gene silencing, or both.
 Further, some of these patients were found to have a mosaic methylation pattern of the Prader-Willi/Angelman syndrome critical region.